Our offices are closed on Monday, May 19. We'll resume regular hours on Tuesday, May 20. Our member site and app are available 24/7.

 Background information

-Subsequent to what we sent you in November regarding the Canadian Dental Care Plan (CDCP) that provides dental coverage to Canadians who meet specific eligibility criteria, here are some key updates.
+The Canadian Dental Care Plan (CDCP) provides dental coverage to Canadians who meet specific eligibility criteria.
+Here are key updates as of May 1, 2025.

 Who qualifies for the plan?